-- Basic law enforcement academies must be a minimum of 400 hours in length and must have been completed within the five years prior to applying for equivalencies. - Students who complete a basic law enforcement academy of fewer than 400 hours will be eligible to earn up to 12 semester hours of criminal justice elective credit in which one semester hour will be awarded for each 20 hours of training. - Students may not be awarded credit for both the Partners in Law Enforcement (PiLE) program and the Partners in Corrections (PiC) program.
-Students may not be awarded credit for one of the Partners programs and awarded criminal justice electives for other training. - If a student completes an acceptable academy for one of the Partners programs and

-- 5. If a student has completed basic academy training for both programs but neither training meets the eligibility rules for PiLE or PiC, then the student may be eligible to earn up to twelve semester hours of criminal justice elective credit in which one semester hour will be awarded for twenty hours of basic law enforcement and corrections academy training.
-Total credit may not exceed twelve semester hours. - Students must have successfully completed fifteen semester hours of college coursework at Columbia College before equivalencies may be applied.
+- Basic law enforcement academies must be a minimum of 400 hours in length and must have been completed within the five years prior to applying for equivalencies. - 2.
+Students who complete a basic law enforcement academy of fewer than 400 hours will be eligible to earn up to 12 semester hours of criminal justice elective credit in which one semester hour will be awarded for each 20 hours of training. - Students may not be awarded credit for both the Partners in Law Enforcement (PiLE) program and the Partners in Corrections (PiC) program.
+Students may not be awarded credit for one of the Partners programs and awarded criminal justice electives for other training. - 4.
+If a student completes an acceptable academy for one of the Partners programs and then subsequently completes a state crossover training program for the other, then as long as the original academy training meets the eligibility rules for acceptance, the students may choose which program (PiLE or PiC) for which to be awarded credit.
+Students cannot be awarded credit for both programs. - 5.
+If a student has completed basic academy training for both programs but neither training meets the eligibility rules for PiLE or PiC, then the student may be eligible to earn up to twelve semester hours of criminal justice elective credit in which one semester hour will be awarded for twenty hours of basic law enforcement and corrections academy training.
+Total credit may not exceed twelve semester hours. - 6.
+Students must have successfully completed fifteen semester hours of college course-work at Columbia College before equivalencies may be applied.
 Students must notify the Evaluations Office when they are eligible for credit to be applied.